Everything You Need To Know About A Brokered Convention After Super Tuesday

 In a brokered convention scenario, a big responsibility falls to what’s known as “superdelegates” — a group of party leaders and elected officials from each state who can support any candidate they choose at the convention, and are not bound by the results of any one primary.
 For context, there hasn't been a brokered convention scenario for Democrats since 1932, the year Franklin D. Roosevelt went on to win the general election.

 This year, the possibility of a brokered convention seems less like political fan fiction and more likely a plausible reality.
-While Vermont Senator Bernie Sanders has emerged as the solid frontrunner following the first rounds nominating contests (with the exception of Biden's North Carolina win), the still-crowded Democratic field could pose a threat to his potential to amass delegates during the coveted Super Tuesday voting spree, where big-delegate states like California and Texas are up for grabs.
+While Vermont Senator Bernie Sanders has emerged as the solid frontrunner following the first rounds nominating contests (with the exception of Biden's South Carolina win), the still-crowded Democratic field could pose a threat to his potential to amass delegates during the coveted Super Tuesday voting spree, where big-delegate states like California and Texas are up for grabs.
 And, even if Sanders does emerge victorious, there are superdelegates chomping at the bit to deny him the nomination, all but certainly teeing up a messier-than-usual showdown on the convention floor in Milwaukee come July.

 The plausibility of this scenario will become much more clear after the results of Super Tuesday are announced, and without one candidate commanding a decisive lead, anything will still be possible.
 If recent American history has proven anything, it’s that political outcomes have become increasingly impossible to predict, so grab a snack and settle in for what’s sure to be a wild summer in Milwaukee.